M66B/FairEmail/FAQ.md

 ```

 Note that disabling an account will hide the account and all associated folders and messages.
-From version 1.1600 an account will be disabled/enabled by setting the account to manual/automatic sync, so the folders and messages keep being accessible.
+Since version 1.1600 an account will be disabled/enabled by setting the account to manual/automatic sync, so the folders and messages keep being accessible.

 To set the poll interval: